GenericMappingTools/GMTjl_doc/documentation/modules/inset.md

 _modern_ modes (in a way transparent to the user).
 And, as just said, this mix mode consists in calling the `inset` function as an option to the `plot`, `basemap` and `grdimage` functions.
 Since we are doing a nested call, we need to pass all options as argument to `inset` and this ofc reduces the number of possibilities but still, it offers quite nice features that allow creating elaborated figures with very short commands.
-The \myreflink{Figure insets}
-shows several examples of this usage.
+The "Figure insets" tutorial shows several examples of this usage.

 The inset windows are located according to an algorithm that tries to avoid overlapping lines in line plots (with